-Student is using mobile phone during school day.
+Student is continually not wearing the school uniform correctly as he/she enters school.
+A member of staff will ask the student to correct their uniform, if this cannot be achieved Head of Year to telephone home and correct uniform to be sent into school Spare uniform can be provided for the day.
+If the item is not available for loan - an appropriate uniform pass will be given for a set period - this MUST be discussed with parent IE for the day if student 'refuses' to amend Student is using mobile phone during school day.
 Repeated use of mobile phone.
-Mobile phone is handed over to staff and kept securely for collection at the end of the day.
-If student refuses to hand over - student is placed in IE/or internal alternative provision whilst parent is contacted for support to obtain phone Possible phone ban for set period of time (handed in to HOY on arrival at school) Student has a prohibited item as follows: cigarettes, vapes, energy drink on their possession Student hands over the item.
+Mobile phone is handed over to staff and kept securely for collection at the end of the day .
+If student refuses to hand over - student is placed in IE/or alternative whilst parent is contacted for support to obtain phone Possible phone ban for set period of time (handed in to HOY on arrival at school) Student has a prohibited item as follows: cigarettes, vapes, energy drink on their possession Student hands over the item.
 Cigarettes and vapes will be disposed of by academy staff.
 Energy drink can be collected on leaving academy at the end of the day.
+For persistent issues of any of the above This could lead to the student being placed in internal exclusion and behavior points logged, or a suspension.
+Phone call home and parents/carers invited into school to meet with HOY/AAP and VP if required.